ocean-tracking-network/2024-GLATOS-intro-R-workshop/setup.md

 ## Requirements

-You will requre 1) all the correct programs, 2) all the listed R packages 3) the dataset and code.
+You will require 1) all the correct programs, 2) all the listed R packages 3) the dataset and code.
 Instructions for all these are below.

 ### Please see the attached document for program instructions: - [Program Install Instructions.docx](/Resources/install_instructions.docx)